Welcome to the Kyabirwa School and Community Volunteer Project!

 (CBO) near Jinja in Uganda which offers a safe, happy, inexpensive and reliable volunteering experience to any kind hearted English speaking person who wants to come and help us!

 Why pay huge sums of money to volunteer when you can volunteer with us for very little and the profit, after feeding and housing you, all benefits the school?
-By coming to us, you will have a good, reliable volunteering experience, the children and staff will benefit from your input, teaching and learning standards will be raised and we can develop the school to provide better facilities.. and you will not be out of pocket!
+By coming to us, you will have a good, reliable volunteering experience, the children and staff will benefit from your input, teaching and learning standards will be raised, we can develop the school to provide better facilities.. and you will not be out of pocket!
 We now have a pre-school class of dear little boys and girls and a dedicated experienced pre-school teacher!

 We take university students to fulfil modules of their courses or during university vacations to experience a different environment, gap year students, people on career breaks, retired people, people who just want a holiday that's different and even adventurers!

 If you wish to skip the background information below, please page down to: Kyabirwa Primary School is near Bujagali Lake (Falls), 4 miles from Jinja, Uganda.
 The school's budget is less than $2 per child per year which doesn't go far!
 Our experience of the world is limited because even teachers are poor.
 We started this project to get help for our children from people in the developed world.
 Our volunteers bring expertise, knowledge, altruism and enthusiasm.
 They inspire us.Until recently, the school was just shacks.
 Then the Uganda electricity company started building a dam on the Nile - turning the Falls into a Lake!
 To compensate the community the shacks were replaced with brick built, tin roofed buildings.
-These aren't well built, but with volunteers help we are gradually improving them.
+These weren't well built or enough, but with volunteers help we are gradually improving them.

 'Priorities for the Development of our School, April 2015'.